ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 To avoid subscribers seeing partial and/or inconsistent data, BPI Data Orchestration has the following requirements:

-**[R291]**	Data Orchestration utilized in a BPI MUST implement transaction boundaries such that a single user's action can trigger atomic updates.
+**[R291]**	Data Orchestration utilized in a BPI MUST implement transaction boundaries.

+This means that a single user's action can trigger atomic updates.

 **[R292]**	Data Orchestration utilized in a BPI MUST Commit the exact order in which operations happened on the primary database.